magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-37068-incorrect-tax-rate-displays-on-checkout-for-virtual-products.md

 1. Create a customer.
 1. Add different billing and shipping addresses.
-1. Add virtual product to the cart.
+1. Add a virtual product to the cart.
 1. Check the Cart and Checkout Page.

 <ins>Expected results</ins>: